nst/STTwitter/README.md

 ##### Long Methods

 STTwitter provides a full, "one-to-one" Objective-C front-end to Twitter REST API.
-It often results in long methd names with many parameters.
+It often results in long method names with many parameters.
 In your application, you may want to add your own, simplified methods on top of STTwitterAPI.
 A good idea is to create an Objective-C category for your application, such as in the following code.

 `STTwitterAPI+MyApp.h`